Over-the-counter pain relievers

 - NSAIDs relieve fever and pain.
 They also reduce swelling from arthritis or a muscle sprain or strain.

-- Some NSAIDs can be bought OTC, such as aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn).
+- Some NSAIDs can be bought over the counter, such as aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn).

 - DO NOT give aspirin to children.
 Reye syndrome can occur when aspirin is used to treat children who have viral infections, such as chickenpox or the flu.